SECRET-GUEST/animation/Blender/Scatter surf/README.md

 ╚══════╝ ╚═════╝╚═╝  ╚═╝   ╚═╝      ╚═╝   ╚══════╝╚═╝  ╚═╝╚══════╝ ╚═════╝ ╚═╝  ╚═╝╚═╝

 ```
-## Blender Script for Generating random Parts on Character/Object Surface
+# Blender script to generate random Parts on character/object surface

 This script is designed for use in the Blender 3D modeling and animation software.
 It generates mechanical parts on the surface of a character object using a specified list of part names.
 The generated parts can be symmetrical or asymmetrical, depending on the user's preference.